It was holiday season and it’s always great time to get together with friends & families.

 We even have two beautiful kids!
 This is the most transforming life experience we have ever had!

-But, we don’t believe in spending all the money we have on travelling and experiences, especially when we were young.
+But, we don’t believe in spending all the money we have on traveling and experiences, especially when we were young.

 We believe in being frugal when we are young, live within our means and start saving and investing when we are young.
-Perhaps investing in Bitcoin could be considered for those looking to make smart investments with their money at an early age with something like an app similar to this – De Bitcoin Revolution app.
+There are other ways to be frugal with money, perhaps investing in Bitcoin could be considered for those looking to make smart investments with their money at an early age.

 Let’s use a simple example to illustrate.